This post was updated throughout last summer to show you how our flowers have literally blossomed!

 And there you have it!

-Neal and I have been married for almost 33 years and it has taken us that long to figure out what flowers work for us in the hot Alabama heat and can survive us forgetting to water them every day. . . . well, maybe a few days.
+Neal and I have been married for almost 35 years and it has taken us that long to figure out what flowers work for us in the hot Alabama heat.
+Our learning continues . . .

 What are your favorite flowers to plant in the spring and summer?